 Your daycare center can use social media as an inexpensive and cost-effective marketing tool.
 The use of Facebook and Twitter are both free to use and only require the time involved.
 For example, your daycare can post promotions on Facebook or offer savings discounts to followers on Twitter.
 Posting informative articles or tips can also help establish your daycare center as a leading expert and authority in your field.

 Besides promoting your daycare, these social media tools can also be used to generate prospective clients.
 Consider it a modern-day word-of-mouth phenomenon.
 Someone looking for a daycare might post on Facebook their need, and one of your parents might be able to refer them to your page.
 Twitter can also generate leads by catching references to daycare centers in your city.

 3. Creating a Sense of Community

-One of the biggest advantages for a day care center that uses social media is the sense of community.
-This may be more important in this industry than in any other, because parents want to feel like their child is being left with family.
-With Facebook or Twitter, parents can engage with your staff and each other.
+One of the biggest advantages of a daycare center that uses social media is the sense of community.
+This may be more important in this industry than in any other because parents want to feel like their child is being left with family.
+With Facebook or Twitter, parents can engage with their staff and each other.
 They can share news or simply tell funny stories.

 Since approximately 57 percent of all Americans now use some kind of social media, it is a good bet that the competition might be using it too.
-On Twitter, a day care can follow the competition and learn what is new.
-Perhaps they are updating playground equipment or have implemented the latest “hot” curriculum.
+On Twitter, daycare can follow the competition and learn what is new.
+Perhaps they are updating playground equipment or have implemented the latest curriculum.
 Knowing this could help your center respond in kind, or with your own innovation.

-So if your day care center has not yet discovered the many benefits to using a social media, you definitely need to try out these amazing tools.
-Your center will have access to free marketing and potential customers, and may discover or create a true sense of community with your parents.
+The benefit of using social media marketing for daycare centers is a lot.
+You definitely need to try out these amazing tools.
+Your center will have access to free marketing and potential customers and may discover or create a true sense of community with your parents.
 As an added benefit, an eye can be kept on the competition, which just might provide a distinct edge.